moothes/SALOD/README.md

  We only report max-F score here.
 You can [download] the trained models or official maps to get more results.

  Src indicates saliency maps from official code, while ss and ms mean single-scale and multi-scale training respectively.

+ **Notice: If you have a new optimizer strategy that can train any network to get a higher score, we would appreciate it.**

 Methods | Source | Backbone  | SOD   | Pascal-S | ECSSD | HKU-IS | DUTS-TE | DUT-OMRON
  ----   | ---    | -----     | ----- | -------- | ----- | -----  | -----   | -----